 Even the best interpreters cannot help forge the human connection that comes with individuals communicating directly with one another.

 The lack of human connection used by an interpreter is apparent in a deposition, for example.
 As we have covered in previous posts, a deposition is an important piece of a personal injury case.
 It allows the defense to learn information about the injured person and the claim.
 It also allows the Defense to see what type of witness the injured person might make, assessing credibility and how persuasive or well the injured person might present.

-That second piece, witness presentation, is a lot harder to gauge when it is filtered through an interpreter.
+Witness presentation is also a little bit harder when there is a need to have an interpreter.
+It is more difficult to gauge when it is filtered through an interpreter.
 How can a defense attorney, arbitrator, or a jury connect with a person when they cannot communicate?

 There is not a perfect answer, but courts, state bar associations, and the culture are gradually shifting towards a better understanding of how we can connect on a human level when parts of our brain want to try and resist it.
 It's a long road ahead, but it's very satisfying when those variables come together in a way that allows our clients to be understood.